Grow a Beautiful Basketful of

 This plant has strong thick sturdy stems.
 It really has to have stems like this to support all of the huge fruits!
 Be sure to give it a strong cage like Our TomatOH Holders, to help it stay up!

-We think it originated from Great Britain some 30 years ago, the actual origin is unknown, but I'm researching it!
+We think it originated from Great Britain some 30 or 40 years ago, the actual origin is unknown -- I'm researching it.

 You're going to love this beautiful Tennessee tomato.
 Medium to large sweet beefsteaks, bursting with a fragrant, complex, spicy-sweetness with a touch of tang.